VerduijnPujol98/pulsemedicalproject/README.md

 But you can also create an account if you'd like to.

 This app was made just for fun as a portfolio project.
-It is an CRUD based APP with an Auth feature using Firebase and ApLy for realtime notifications and mainly Firebase a backend plus realtime DB.
+It is an CRUD based APP with an Auth feature using Firebase and ApLy for realtime notifications and mainly Firebase as a backend plus realtime DB.